 The glass-works (Glassverket) at Hurum was where Ole called home over the next three years.
 It was located along the east side of the Svelvikstrømmen fjord, opposite the villages of Svelvik and Strømmen (Pieces of glass can still be found washed up along the beach in Hurum where the glass-works used to stand).
 During normal production, his father worked with roughly 12 other day laborers to assist 10 glassblowers in making glass bottles.

 Shortly after his father remarried, the Ruud family relocated to the town of Svelvik along the opposite shoreline of the fjord.
 Here, Ole spent the rest of his childhood and teenage years living with his older sisters, father and step-mother.
+He can be found here counted on the 1801 census along with his mother & father, and sisters Anne & Marthe.

 After Ole's confirmation he took to the seas, as did many other men in the seafaring town of Svelvik.
 He started out as a ship's boy and climbed the ranks to become an seasoned sailor.
 Ole's documented as being a sailor as early as 27 year old when his nephew Peder Andersen is baptized in early 1819.